domske/state-stepper/README.md

 ## Roadmap

-Folling is planned.
+Following is planned.
 Just ideas in unsorted order.

 - Support Ionic 4 (not yet tested).
 - Use Ionic color variables.